 Two balloon towers stood on either side of the dessert table.

-To decorate the table, I stacked themed suitcases on top of one another.
-I placed a vintage water jug full of garden flowers on top.
-I filled a hurricane vase full of leafy carrots and tied a blue ribbon into a bow.
+To decorate the dessert table, I stacked a set of three storage suitcases with a Peter Rabbit design, one on top of another.
+I placed a vintage water jug full of garden flowers on top of a white cake stand and put this in the corner of the table.

 What’s In The Bag?

 This game looks great as a party decoration too!
 For this game I sealed blue letters onto brown craft bags spelling out the word Baby Shower.
 I accessorised the paper bags with pastel blue tissue and blue ribbon.